Salento by bikeSalento - PugliaDifficulty path:

 Castles, Abbeys and old Towers

-Welcome to the capital of the Salento Peninsula, the elegant Lecce.
+Welcome in the elegant Lecce, the capital of the Salento Peninsula, Puglia.

 Lecce was founded around 2,000 years old and by the 15th century had become one of the most important cities in southern Italy.
 Over this period Lecce was decorated with important Baroque monuments and under threat from an Ottoman invasion, Charles V, Holy Roman Emperor, rebuilt the defenses of the city along with a new castle.
 A well-preserved Roman Amphitheatre and a smaller Greek Theatre, important buildings, churches, craft shops will turn your peeks around into continuous and nice discoveries.